 Both men and women who have significant upper arm skin laxity that causes self-consciousness or difficulty fitting into clothing can benefit from an arm lift.
-Candidates should be at a stable weight, be nonsmokers, and be committed to a healthy lifestyle to maintain results.
-A consultation with Dr. Homas can determine if this procedure is right for you.
+Arm lift candidates should be at a stable weight, be nonsmokers, and be committed to a healthy lifestyle to maintain results.
+A consultation with Dr. Homas or Dr. Brostrom can determine if this procedure is right for you.

 For the arm lift procedure, the incision used will depend on the amount and location of excess skin that will be removed.
 Generally, incisions for the arm lift are placed on the inside of the arm or back of the arm, extending to the elbow. this incision, excess fat and skin will be removed.
-Dr. Homas performs three main arm lift techniques.
+We offer three main arm lift techniques.
 These are:

 Limited-incision Arm Lift: This technique is ideal for patients with minimal upper arm laxity.
 The incisions are limited to the underarm areas.

 Following arm lift surgery, you will need to wear a compression garment or wrap over the treatment area.
 This garment will help to diminish swelling, as well as support your arms as they heal.
 Mild to moderate discomfort is to be expected, which can be treated with pain medication.
 Bruising and swelling may also occur, which should subside over the next 10-14 days.
 To ensure proper healing, patients should avoid exercise for 6 weeks and contact sports for 12 weeks.
-Following Dr. Homas’ specific post-op instructions can help to ensure a safe and quick recovery.
+Following Dr. Homas’ or Dr. Brostrom’s specific post-op instructions can help to ensure a safe and quick recovery.